Meet the Therapist

 “At Least You Care…”

-One day, a client said to me, “Miss Michelle, what I like about you is that you’ll be honest with me and you’ll tell me the truth, where my friends may just tell me what I want to hear.
-Sometimes even if the truth is what we need, it can be hard to hear, but with you – at least I know you care.”
+One day, a client said to me, “Miss Michelle, what I like about you is that you’ll be honest with me and you’ll tell me the truth, it’s different than talking to my friends because they may just tell me what I want to hear.
+Sometimes even if the truth is what we need, it can be really hard to hear, but with you – at least I know you care.”

 My Therapy Style